Tenancy Types in New Hampshire

 If Mary and Robert owned property as joint tenants with rights of survivorship, immediately upon Robert’s death, Mary would own the entire property without having to pursue any legal, probate or other action.
 It would not even be necessary to redraft the deed.
 At the time Mary sells the property, it will be necessary to record a certified Death Certificate for Robert at the Registry of Deeds.

 If Jane and Sam owned property as tenants in common, their ownership interest could be divided either 50/50, 90/10, 70/30 or any other fractional interest that they may desire.
 If Sam died, his fractional interest would pass to his estate (and not to

 Jane) and Sam’s heirs would inherit his portion of the property.

 Before determining which type of tenancy is best for you, consult a real estate or estate planning attorney to review your options.

-Hudkins Law was founded in 2006 by Jacqueline M. Hudkins.
+Hudkins Law PLLC was founded in 2006 by Jacqueline M. Hudkins.
 The firm provides title and settlement services for residential and commercial real estate transactions.
-Each real estate transaction is managed by a team of Attorneys and Paralegals to guarantee continuous coverage throughout the entire closing process and combines the expertise of Real Estate, Title, Trust, Estate Planning and Corporate Attorneys.
-The firm employs nine Attorneys and ten paralegals and maintains offices in Windham NH, Concord NH, Hampton, NH, New London, NH, Keene, NH, Norwich VT, & Andover, MA.
+Each real estate transaction is managed by a team of Attorneys and Paralegals to guarantee continuous coverage throughout the entire closing process and combines the expertise of Real Estate, Title, Trust, Estate Planning and Corporate Attorneys to offer competitive flat fee pricing.
+The firm employs ten Attorneys and a team of paralegals and maintains offices in Bedford NH, Concord NH, Claremont NH, Windham NH, New London NH, Hampton NH, Keene, NH, Norwich VT, & Andover, MA.